 3. Make the API Request

-Use the GET function from the httr package to make a request to the API.
 In this example, we use basic authentication and the data CSV endpoint for the OnaData API, using the URL https://api.ona.io/api/v1/form_id.csv.
-Replace the placeholder URL and authentication details with your actual username and password as described below.
+Replace the placeholderform_id

 To find the form ID, log into Ona Data and navigate to the form’s overview page.
 The form ID is the last part of the form’s overview page URL: